 Paying back your student loan early, whether it’s a government loan or a Future Finance loan, can reduce the overall interest you end up paying, enhance your credit score and put you in a great financial position for the years ahead.

 The current rules on government student loans state that you’ll start repayments in April four years after the start of your course, or the April after you finish or leaver the course.
-You’ll only have to make those repayments if your salary is at least £21,000 a year, in which case 9% of what you earn above that amount will be taken by your employer and paid back to the government.
+As an undergraduate you’ll only have to make those repayments if your salary is at least £26,575 a year (£21,000 as a postgraduate), in which case 9% (6% for postgraduates) of what you earn above that amount will be taken by your employer and paid back to the government.

 But that doesn’t mean you can’t make repayments earlier than this.
 You might find you earn a good amount of money during a summer break and want to reduce your debt by making a one-off repayment on your loan.
 That’s fine.

 You also don’t have to be earning £26,575 to make repayments.
 If you can afford it and you’re on a wage of, say, £20,000 a year and living back at home, you might want to repay £100 a month to chip away at that loan debt.

 And if you’re lucky enough to be on a wage substantially higher than the threshold it could make sense to increase your repayments, so it’s not just the 9% minimum you’re repaying.
 Again, this could reduce your debt burden quicker and, most importantly, reduce the total amount you end up paying back.

 With all these scenarios, the sooner you’re able to pay back the full loan amount and the interest you owe, the sooner you’ll be free of the debt.
 Making regular repayments and repaying early can also be good for your credit history and credit score.

 Always remember though, if you have other debts, it might be better to pay those off early first.
 A credit card or overdraft could be accruing much more in interest than your loans.
 It might make more sense to clear those as your main priority.